Rockfire Resources PLC 2022 Review

 The Remuneration Committee acts as the Board’s committee to oversee employment and remuneration contracts for management and directors.

-The roles of the Audit and Remuneration Committees are available on the website at https://www.rockfireresources.com/wp-content/uploads/2018/09/Roles-of-Audit-and-Remuneration-Committees.pdf .
+The roles of the Audit and Remuneration Committees are available on the website at www.rockfireresources.com

 All matters that have a material impact upon the Company or any of its subsidiaries will be referred to the Board.
-However, below is a schedule of matters reserved specifically for the decision of the Board or a duly authorized committee thereof.
+However, below is a schedule of matters reserved specifically for the decision of the Board or a duly authorised committee thereof.
 The Board has the authority to obtain outside legal or other independent advice at the expense of the Company.

 Financial matters